Lê Minh Hưng

-Lê Minh Hưng (/vi/; born 11 December 1970) is a Vietnamese politician.
-He is currently the Head of the Central Organization Commission and the Chief of Office of the 12th Central Committee of the Communist Party of Vietnam.
-In 2016, after being appointed at the age of 46, he became the youngest Governor in the history of the State Bank of Vietnam, a position he held until 2020.
-He holds a master's degree in economics from Saitama University, Japan.
+Lê Minh Hưng (/vi/; born 11 December 1970) is a Vietnamese economist and politician who is serving as the 9th Prime Minister of Vietnam since 2026.
+A member of the Politburo, he was previously the Head of the Central Organization Commission, and Chief of the Office of the Central Committee.
+In 2016, at the age of 46, Hưng became the second-youngest Governor in the history of the State Bank of Vietnam, a position he held until 2020 under the cabinet of Nguyễn Xuân Phúc.
+At the 14th Party Congress, he was elevated to the Politburo and quickly became the presumptive designate to succeed Phạm Minh Chính as the Prime Minister.